Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Conclusion

-One of the principal shortcoming of the $R_h=ct$ model is its inability to generate the observed transition from early-time deceleration to late-time acceleration.
-This limitation is reflected in its best-fit value of Hubble constant $(H_0=61.1 \pm 4.1~kms^{-1}Mpc^{-1})$ and in the mismatch between its predicted $H(z)$ evolution and observational data at intermediate and high redshift.
+One of the principal shortcomings of the $R_h=ct$ model is its inability to generate the observed transition from early-time deceleration to late-time acceleration.
+This limitation has been widely discussed in previous studies of the model and is confirmed by the present analysis using the combined CC, Pantheon$^+$, and DESI DR2 datasets.
+In our results, this behavior is reflected in the best-fit value of the Hubble constant $(H_0 = 61.1 \pm 4.1~\mathrm{km\,s^{-1}\,Mpc^{-1}})$ obtained for the $R_h=ct$ model, as well as in the mismatch between its predicted $H(z)$ evolution and the observational data at intermediate and high redshifts.
 In contrast, $\Lambda$CDM naturally accommodates these features through the presence of a cosmological constant, enabling it to reproduce both the magnitude and redshift evolution of the expansion rate with significantly higher fidelity.
 The cosmic age analysis further reinforces this conclusion.
-The posterior-derived present age of the Universe in $\Lambda$CDM aligns with constraints from the Planck 2018 CMB analysis~\cite{collaboration2020planck}.
-Meanwhile, the $R_h=ct$ model predicts a substantially older Universe, a direct consequence of its lower inferred $H_0$.
-Although this age is inconsistent with CMB-based results, recent JWST observations indicating the existence of massive and evolved galaxies at redshifts $z\gtrsim10-13$~\cite{labbe2023population} have reignited discussions regarding the timeline of the early structure formation.
-Additionally analysis of old galaxy population~\cite{conselice2025epochs} and dynamical age estimates of early-type systems~\cite{cappellari2016structure} further highlight that the standard chronology may require refinement.
+The posterior-derived present age of the Universe in $\Lambda$CDM is broadly consistent with the value inferred from the Planck 2018 CMB analysis~\cite{collaboration2020planck}.
+Although this age differs from CMB-based estimates, recent JWST observations indicating the existence of massive and evolved galaxies at redshifts $z\gtrsim10-13$~\cite{labbe2023population} have reignited discussions regarding the timeline of early structure formation.
+Additional analyses of old galaxy populations~\cite{conselice2025epochs} and dynamical age estimates of early-type systems~\cite{cappellari2016structure} have similarly motivated further investigation into the detailed chronology of galaxy assembly in the early Universe.
+While these developments are still under active investigation, they highlight the importance of continuing to test cosmological models against increasingly precise observational constraints.

-Moreover, the DESI DR2 analysis~\cite{karim2025desi} reports that dynamical dark energy models provide a statistically superior fit to the BAO data compared to the cosmological constant, challenging one of the foundational assumptions of $\Lambda$CDM.
+Moreover, the DESI DR2 analysis~\cite{karim2025desi, Scherer:2025esj} reports that dynamical dark energy models provide a statistically superior fit to the BAO data compared to the cosmological constant, challenging one of the foundational assumptions of $\Lambda$CDM.
 Together with the persistent Hubble tension and the unknown physical nature of dark matter and dark energy, these results suggests that the standard model---despite its success---may not represent a complete description of cosmic evolution.